Marker Logo

 this page online

 3.883′ W. Marker is in Niagara Falls, New York, in Niagara County.
-Marker is at the intersection of Riverway and Old Falls Street, on the right when traveling north on Riverway.
+It is at the intersection of Riverway and Old Falls Street, on the right when traveling north on Riverway.
 Marker is located near the entrance to Niagara Falls State Park.
 Touch for map.
 Marker is in this post office area: Niagara Falls NY 14301, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Lake Ontario (within shouting distance of this marker); Town of Niagara Civil War Memorial (within shouting distance of this marker); Niagara County Medal of Honor Monument (within shouting distance of this marker); David Hill (about 300 feet away, measured in a direct line); Chief Clinton Rickard (about 300 feet away); Sophie Martin (about 300 feet away); Cataract House (about 600 feet away); The Red Coach Inn / Annex Building (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Lake Ontario (within shouting distance of this marker); Town of Niagara Civil War Memorial (within shouting distance of this marker); Niagara County Medal of Honor Monument (within shouting distance of this marker); David Hill (about 300 feet away, measured in a direct line); Chief Clinton Rickard (about 300 feet away); Sophie Martin (about 300 feet away); Cataract House (about 600 feet away); The Red Coach Inn / Annex Building (about 600 feet away).
 Touch for a list and map of all markers in Niagara Falls.

 Also see . . .
 All About the Lake Erie-Niagara River Ice Boom.
 International Joint Commission website entry (Submitted on January 4, 2023, by Larry Gertner of New York, New York.)